pbonsembiante/utils/README.md

 ## Installation

-To build the library run the following:
+To build the library run the following (you will need to have installed libtool):

     > git clone git@github.com:Phanatos-/utils.git
     > autoreconf -fi